marcinduma/LTRCLD-2557/docs/use-case1.md

 ### 4. Azure Virutal Machine veryfication

-Go back to **Services -> Virutal machines** and locate you Virutal Machine.
+Go back to **Services -> Virutal machines** and locate your Virutal Machine.
 Click on the name to open it.

 Under the **"Settings"**, go to **"Networking"** and then **"Application Security groups (ASG)"** and notice that our Virutal Machine is assigned to **"EPG-Azure-01_cloudapp-AppProf-Azure-01"** securty group.
 Similarly like for AWS, this ASG was assigned due to Selector configuration for EPG.